 2. Promotes collaborative learning

 With group projects and research assignments, your kids will understand the role of collaborative learning within a network of other children.
-Leveraging their strengths, kids can collaborate with others to finish projects on a wider range of topics.
+Leveraging their strengths, kids can collaborate to finish projects on various topics.

 3. Enhances problem-solving capability